sanboxrunner/gml-support/OwnSyntax.md

  - Edit `gmlextra.json` file in the `syntaxes` directory in the extension directory. e.g. `C:\Users\(your username)\.vscode\extensions\liaronce.gml-support-custom-0.0.1\syntaxes`.

- - Writing and saving syntax highlighting in the following format.
+ - Writing and saving syntax highlighting in the following format (like `TextMate` grammar).

 ```json
 {